VIN: Voxel-based Implicit Network for Joint 3D Object Detection and Segmentation for Lidars: Related Work

 Point cloud semantic segmentation is an emerging research field taking advantage of datasets including \cite{behley2019semantickitti, caesar2020nuscenes}.
 Similar to 3D object detection using point clouds, the segmentation algorithms also can use different approaches.
 PointNet\cite{qi2017pointnet} and its successors \cite{qi2017pointnet++, thomas2019kpconv} directly operate on a point cloud array and report point-wise semantics.
 Voxel-based frameworks \cite{dai2017scannet, armeni20163d, choy20194d} extract features for voxel grid convolution and reports voxel-wise semantics.
 Due to the cubic growth of computational cost with the number of voxel grids, sparse convolution \cite{yan2018second, choy20194d} is widely applied for these methods.
 Voxels are usually sliced in the 3D Cartesian coordinate, while there are also methods \cite{hong2020lidar, zhou2020cylinder3d, zhu2020cylindrical} in the polar or cylindrical coordinate systems.
 Methods using projected images \cite{wu2018squeezeseg} for semantic segmentation take advantage of well-explored techniques developed for the 2D segmentation.

 Different representations for point clouds have respective strengths and drawbacks.
 Point-wise feature operation preserves the granularity of the original point cloud, but suffers from heavy computation cost.
 Voxel-wise feature operations are fast, but suffer from lower precision introduced by the rasterization.
-Projection-based methods can take advantage of handy 2D convolution structures and their efficiency, however, object shapes are deformed and thus the neural network needs to learn to reconstruct the object shape.
+Projection-based methods can take advantage of handy 2D convolution structures and their efficiency but need to learn to reconstruct the 3D object shape.
 In this paper, we enhance the voxel-based framework for its efficiency, by using the implicit representation introduced in Section \ref{sec:method}, to enable precise point-wise predictions.

 Recently, many researchers \cite{gojcic2021weakly, mei2019semantic, liu2021one} work to advance the ability of point cloud semantic segmentation with fewer labels, namely weakly or semi-supervised semantic segmentation.
 Most of them depend on unsupervised algorithms \cite{gojcic2021weakly, liu2021one} to cluster the point cloud, or depends on consistency between data frames \cite{mei2019semantic}.
 In this paper, we propose a method that can handle weak supervision with the help of object detection results.